greghorne/VagrantRailsBox/README.md

 Create a vagrant box for ruby/rails/pg gem (connector)

+- Using a 32-bit ubuntu VM since my dev machine only has 4GB memory
-Edit setup.sh to adjust the version(s) of ruby and rails
+- Edit setup.sh prior to executing to adjust the version(s) of ruby and rails

 ==============================================================